Dan Kowal

 Research overview:

-This research is motivated by urgent and open questions in public health, epidemiology and environmental justice, physical activity data, economics, and finance.
+This work is motivated by open questions and collaborative research in public health, epidemiology and environmental justice, physical activity data, economics, and finance.
+However, I am continually interested in new domains for interdisciplinary collaboration.

 My research has been recognized with a Young Investigator Award (Army Research Office), the inaugural Blackwell-Rosenbluth award (International Society of Bayesian Analysis) for “junior researchers in different areas of Bayesian statistics”, and several paper and dissertation awards.